Trademark registrations are one of the easiest and cheapest ways to protect a business. Today we delve into the basics of this area of law.

 So, the most vulnerable time for businesses in relation to infringement actions and making mistakes in relation to trademark registration, is when businesses are setting up in the first instance, or picking a new name, or picking a new brand name, and issues that I see often are that they’ll pick a new name that can’t ever be protected or, secondly, they’ll pick a name that infringes someone else’s trademark rights.
 This is usually because, in this process of developing a new brand, they’re thinking through the naming process in isolation from the concept of trademarks in and of themselves.
 They fail to search to see whether or not names they’re coming up with might infringe other trademarks that are registered, or they’re just not thinking about how to come up with a name that is inherently protectable into the future.

 Issues that I see in relation to established companies who haven’t got trademark registrations is obviously the example I gave you of the business that had, for forty years, forgotten about trademark registration.
-Other issues are of course competitors using similar marks to your business and you not being able to do anything about it because you haven’t got a trademark registration, or competitors using marks and Google Adwords or
+Other issues are of course competitors using similar marks to your business and you not being able to do anything about it because you haven’t got a trademark registration, or competitors using marks and Google Adwords or meta data or light registration causing problems.

 On the flip side, there’s a hell of a lot of benefits of trademark registration.
 So trademark registration means that: